On this day in 2009: Virender Sehwag decimates Sri Lankans with his might

 The Viru storm begins

 Playing against Sri Lanka that day, Viru did what he was always known to do the best.
 He saw the ball and slammed the ball.
-The players and viewers around might have thought that it was a Test and that such hurry was nowhere required but Test or T20, the Nawab of Nazafgarh knew only one style to wield his wand.
+The players and viewers around might have thought that it was a Test and that such hurry was nowhere required but in Test or T20, the Nawab of Nazafgarh knew only one style to wield his wand.
 In so many senses, Sehwag is fearlessness personified.

 Even a hurting back couldn’t slow him down.
 Despite boasting the likes of Muttiah Muralitharan, Nuwan Kulasekara, and Rangana Herath, the Sri Lankans had no response to the havoc that Sehwag was hell-bent on wrecking as he made them all look like ordinary net bowlers.
 In one day he hit 40 fours and seven sixes and the longest boundary-less period he faced was 12 balls.
 Completing his century in just 101 balls with 13 fours and three sixes, Viru raced to the next 50 runs in merely 29 balls.
 The carnage continued as he reached his double century from 168, hitting 35 fours and 7 maximums by then, whereas the 250 came up in 207 balls.